 Leadership Overview

-Green River College has 6 executives leading key functions including information technology and institutional leadership.
+Green River College has 5 executives leading key functions including information technology, academic administration, institutional strategy, campus operations, and student success.

 Leadership Roles at Green River College